aio-libs/aiohttp/docs/client_reference.rst

       Enabling an option *may* speedup connection
       establishing a bit but may introduce some
       *side effects* also.

-      .. versionadded:: 0.17

-      .. versionchanged:: 1.0

-         The default is changed to ``True``

    :param int ttl_dns_cache: expire after some seconds the DNS entries, ``None``
       means cached forever.
 By default 10 seconds.